Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 When You Might Skip It

 • Your opener is under manufacturer warranty.
-New openers typically come with 1–5 year manufacturer warranties that already protect the motor and parts — no need to pay twice.
+New openers typically come with 1 to 5 year manufacturer warranties that already protect the motor and parts, so there's no need to pay twice.

 • You have a well-maintained, newer system.
 If the opener is less than 5 years old and properly serviced, the likelihood of a covered failure in the near term is low.

 • The monthly premium increase isn't justified.
-If adding garage door coverage costs an extra $5–$10/month as an add-on, calculate whether that expense makes sense against a $75–$125 service fee and a $500 coverage cap.
+If adding garage door coverage costs an extra $5 to $10 per month as an add-on, calculate whether that expense makes sense against a $75 to $150 service fee on a $110-average repair.

 Pincher's Pro Tip